Portishead Railway: Proposed extension to Portishead

-From 2012: Metrowest programme
+Metrowest programme

 The project to reopen the Portishead line to passenger rail services is part of the MetroWest programme to improve local rail services in the West of England combined authority area (which covers most of greater Bristol, but excludes Portishead).
 This will use both existing and disused rail lines in the Bristol area, operating half-hourly services subject to a proven business case being made and infrastructure constraints.
 Phase 1 of the programme will include reopening the Portishead line to passenger services and increasing the frequency of services on the routes to Severn Beach and Bath.
 The project is being led by North Somerset Council on behalf of the three West of England combined authority councils (Bath & North East Somerset, South Gloucestershire, and Bristol City), with oversight from 2014 by the West of England Joint Transport Board within the West of England local enterprise partnership.

 In March 2013, track clearance works began to allow surveying of the original route to Portishead.
 This was the beginning of the work required to reopen the line for passenger use.
 Technical assessment of potential sites for a new Portishead station was undertaken in 2013 and followed by public consultation in 2014.
 The site chosen in 2015 is at the junction of Harbour Road and Quays Avenue, some 600 metres short of the 1950s station.

 In March 2017, MetroWest reported a substantial increase in the estimated costs of Phase 1, owing to the work required to upgrade the line in the Avon Gorge to achieve the line speeds required for a half-hourly service, and to reroute road traffic away from a level crossing in Ashton Vale.
 In order to reduce the cost from an estimated £145 million to £116M, the Joint Transport Board agreed to downsize the project to provide an hourly service to Portishead.
 A January 2019 report by the Campaign for Better Transport listed the line as a "priority 1" candidate for reopening.